Jsos17/Classic-crypto/documentation/Viikkoraportti-6.md

     mathematical finance also known as quantitative finance is a field of applied mathematics concerned with mathematical modeling of financial markets generally mathematical finance will derive and extend the mathematical or numerical models without necessarily establishing a link to financial theory taking observed market prices as input mathematical consistency is required not compatibility with economic theory thus for example while a financial economist might study the structural reasons why a company may havea certain share price a financial mathematician may take the share price as a given and attempt to use stochastic calculus to obtain the corresponding value of derivatives of the stock

-Tämän esimerkin tarkoitus on siis havainnollistaa miten Vigenere salauksia voi yrittää murtaa ohjelman kautta, eikä niinkään väittää että salaus löydetään yhtä helposti ja vaivattomasti joka kerta, (jos se ylipäätänsä edes löydetään).
+Tämän esimerkin tarkoitus on siis havainnollistaa miten Vigenere salauksia voi yrittää murtaa ohjelman kautta, eikä niinkään väittää että selkoteksti löydetään yhtä helposti ja vaivattomasti joka kerta (jos se ylipäätänsä edes löydetään).

 ## Mitä opin tällä viikolla